alextran1357/Look-N-Cook_Recipe-classifier/docs/README.md

 *Update: After a couple of tries of using my original scorer, it doesn't classify as well as I want it to.
 I will be switch to a different method.
 Now, I will use 2 different files for uncleand data.
 One for only 'True' data, and another for 'False' data.
 This will require a little bit more work for me since I will now have to make sure I put them in the correct location.
 I also have to setup a new script to process the data.

+*Update: The predicitions that I am getting back is not up to my standard so i will be start over with the model training

 ## **[X] Tune model**
 Tuning the model took a lot longer than I thought.
 I ended up using a small BERT model.
 I had to learn what all the variations did and compared the different models.
 Tried adding in dropout, regularization, and just normal layers with different activations.
 The general accuracy that I achieved was 90+%.
 I managed to get a smaller varient of the model to achieve and same performance of a much larger model.